Kenan Malik: Politics

 Malik has long campaigned for equal rights, freedom of expression, and a secular society, and in defence of rationalism and humanism in the face of what he has called "a growing culture of irrationalism, mysticism and misanthropy".

 In the 1980s, he was associated with a number of Marxist organisations, including the Socialist Workers Party (SWP) and the Revolutionary Communist Party (RCP), and Big Flame.

 He was the Red Front candidate in Nottingham East in the 1987 general election.
 He stood as the RCP's candidate in Birmingham Selly Oak in the general election in 1992, coming last out of six candidates with 84 votes (0.15%).
 He was also involved with anti-racist campaigns, including the Anti-Nazi League and East London Workers Against Racism.
 He helped organise street patrols in East London to protect Asian families against racist attacks and was a leading member of a number of campaigns against deportations and police brutality including the Newham 7 campaign, the Afia Begum Campaign Against Deportations, and the Colin Roach Campaign.

 Malik has written that the turning point in his relationship with the left came with the Salman Rushdie affair.
 Much of his political campaigning over the past decade has been in defence of free speech, secularism and scientific rationalism.
 Malik was one of the first left-wing critics of multiculturalism, has controversially opposed restrictions on hate speech, supported open door policies on immigration, opposed the notion of animal rights in a series of debates with Peter Singer and Richard Ryder, and spoken out in defence of animal experimentation.

 Malik wrote for the RCP's magazine Living Marxism, later LM.
 Although the RCP has since disbanded, Malik has written for later incarnations of LM, and for its online successor, the web magazine Spiked.

 In a Guardian opinion piece published during the 2020 US presidential transition, Malik accused president-elect Joe Biden of grifting from his supporters.

 Malik has written of his perception that use of white privilege narratives can further entrench white identity by marginalising white British working classes.

-Malik commented on the controversy surrounding comments by Whoopi Goldberg in early-2022 on the circumstances of The Holocaust and also notes at length that Nazi Germany, when embedding their distorted ideologies into law, drew on legal concepts from prevailing United States legislation.
+Malik commented on the controversy surrounding comments by Whoopi Goldberg in early-2022 on the circumstances of the Holocaust and also notes at length that Nazi Germany, when embedding their distorted ideologies into law, drew on legal concepts from prevailing United States legislation.

-Summary of select works

-The Meaning of Race

-The Meaning of Race examines the historical development, and philosophical and political roots, of the idea of race.
-It also explores the relationship between the idea of race and contemporary theories of multiculturalism and pluralism.